utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/api-design-health/checking-api-design-health.md

     > Postman can return new style guide violations when you manually edit your OpenAPI document or API definition in the editor.

 1. You can review the impact each fix has on your design quality score and total number of violations.
-As you edit your OpenAPI definition or API definition, a number displays to the right of your design quality score and total number of violations, showing how your edits increase or decrease these numbers.
+As you edit your OpenAPI document or API definition, a number displays to the right of your design quality score and total number of violations, showing how your edits increase or decrease these numbers.

     <!-- screenshot: showing changes to design quality score and total violations -->